FamilyTreesNet/szewczyk/README.md

 # Szewczyk

-Katarzyna passed away in 1974.
-Her funeral was during a tremendous snowstorm.
-Ignacy passed away early September 1973, just weeks before his grandson's wedding Sept.
-22, 1973.
+Grandparents of Gwen, Vivian, Jonathan and Robert

 Katarzyna and Ignacy received their marriage license from a courthouse in Springfield, Massachusetts.
+Its possibile Ignacy and Katarzyna were married in Europe prior to 1909.

-While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed priests coming in late and conducting inappropriate behavior with young women in the kitchen.
+While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed two priests coming in late and conducting inappropriate behavior with young women in the kitchen.

 Ignacy and Katarzyna spent a short time farming in Alabama before settling in Detroit, Michigan.
 Ignacy worked for the Michigan Central Rail Road, not the Père Marquette Railroad.
-Followed by Ford, then owned a Gulf Gas Station.
+Followed by Ford, then owned a Gulf Gas Station in Centerline, Michigan.

 Records from the Ellis Island website: